Looking for ideas of what to do in Jaipur, India? Here is my guide to The Pink City with a stay at the Oberoi Rajvillas

 Dinner costs around £35-50 per person excluding drinks – we were incredibly surprised to see one of our favourite American wines, Cakebread on the menu (and we had done so at the Oberoi), and had to have it again – even if it was to boost their local sales.
 Funnily enough, it wasn’t an accident – it pairs wonderfully well with the food and all the waiters love the name of the wine.
 Word of warning, try not to eat for at least 6 hours before this meal.

-On our final day, we took it very easy.
+On our final day of our weekend in Jaipur, we took it very easy.
 Very very easy – we stayed by the pool and enjoyed a little bit of sun.
 Our tasting trip to India was quite non-stop, and it was just what we needed.
 And it was so quiet, it was perfect.

 Before we left, the hotel surprised with with a little blessing at its temple – I must confess I didn’t understand what was said, but it was lovely.